FreeAnalyticsPR/FreeAnalyticsPR/README.md

-### OBJECTIVES
+### OBJECTIVE
-1. To deliver analytical specialties for business issues.
+* To deliver analytical specialties for business issues.
-1. To provide statistical mentorship in DX self-manufactures.
+* To provide statistical mentorship in DX self-manufactures.

 ### SUMMARY
 * Responsible for sales of professional services and established privately owned business in FY2023.